 Nearly all professing Christians understand that in order to be an acceptable sacrifice for mankind’s sins, Jesus Christ had to keep the Law perfectly.
 But what law did He keep, and what did He expect of His followers?
 Here is how Christ Himself described His mission:

 Many Christians do not grasp the importance of those words.
-Christ said that not “one jot or one tittle” (the tiniest marks in the Hebrew script) of the law would pass from the law until heaven and earth pass away.
-Since heaven and earth have not passed away, we must understand that the law remains.
+Christ said that not “one jot or one tittle” (the tiniest marks in the Hebrew script) of the Law will pass from the Law until heaven and earth pass away.
+Since heaven and earth have not passed away, we must understand that the Law remains.
 And Christ condemned those who would falsely teach men to break even the “least of these commandments.”
-Rather, He explained that those who both do and teach the commandments will be called “great” in the kingdom of heaven!
+Rather, He explained that those who both do and teach the commandments will be called “great” in the Kingdom of heaven!

 Did His “fulfilling” the law somehow change these commands?
 Or did they change after Christ’s resurrection?
 No!
 Heaven and earth did not pass away at His resurrection.
 And we must understand what He meant when He said that he would “fulfill” the law.
 One scholar explains His words as follows:

-In other words, Jesus came, as Isaiah prophesied (Isaiah 42:21), to “magnify” God’s law and to show its fullest intent and purpose.
-What Jesus Christ sought to abolish were the abuses of the law, and the man-made traditions that perverted the law.
+In other words, Jesus came, as Isaiah prophesied, to “magnify” God’s law (Isaiah 42:21, KJV) and to show its fullest intent and purpose.
+What Jesus Christ sought to abolish were the abuses of the law and the man-made traditions that perverted the law.
 His sacrificial death, foreshadowed by the temple sacrifices, made those animal sacrifices and washings irrelevant for Christians.
 But His life showed that the spiritual law—the Ten Commandments—was and would remain relevant for those seeking to obey Him.
 One cannot properly understand His teachings without understanding the Old Testament scriptures and the law they contain, as noted by Frederick Holmgren: